 If the wound is deeper than 0.25-inches or longer than 0.75 inches, doesn’t close easily, or stop bleeding within a few minutes, your donor likely needs stitches.
 If they are turning pale, sweating, behaving strangely, or their wound is bleeding excessively, lay them down and begin preparing for a possible emergency situation, such as the onset of hypovolemic shock.
 Try to keep the area of the wound situated higher than that of the heart.
 Use caution, however, as this can, depending on the location of the wound, also slow blood flow to the brain.
 Cover the wound with a compress – do not remove if soaked – and continue adding more layers, if necessary, whilst applying and maintain pressure.
 Call your local emergency services or personally get your donor to the emergency room immediately!

 Now breathe.
 Sounds extreme doesn’t it?
-Blood-letting like this is dangerous, no matter your methods.
-When you go beyond scratching people, the situation develops into something much more than nonchalant playtime.
+This is an exaggerated situation, hopefully, but don’t deceive yourself – blood-letting like this is dangerous, no matter your methods.
+When you go beyond scratching people, the situation develops into something much more than nonchalant playtime, especially if you don’t know what the hell you’re doing.
 May you never face such a frightening, possibly tragic situation.
-This article was compiled because we believe that being informed and prepared is integral to preventing these types of accidents from occurring to begin with.
+This article was compiled because we believe that being informed and prepared is fundamental to preventing these types of accidents from occurring to begin with.
 Having a body of knowledge to lean on not only helps with providing a measure of safety for yourself and others, it can also make the process easier and give you the best possible bleed for the circumstance.
 Anyhow, we hope this has offered some insight into the process, safety, and other issues that could arise during sanguivory practices.
 In closing, stay safe, sane, and consensual, folks.
 It applies to what we do, as well.